History of the Eastern Orthodox Church under the Ottoman Empire: The Orthodox Church under the Ottoman Empire

 Islam not only recognized Jesus as a great prophet, but tolerated Christians to a limited degree.
 Because Islamic law makes no distinction between nationality and religion, all Christians, regardless of their language or nationality, were considered a single Rum Millet (millet-i Rûm), i.e. Roman millet, or nation.
 In contrast to Catholicism which was associated with enemy Austria, the Orthodox Church was an accepted institution under the Ottomans, but the number of churches and monasteries was greatly reduced so as to make room for the new mosques being built, and the majority of churches became mosques during Ottoman rule.
-Only some churches were given maintenance and, even more rare, were new ones built.
+Only some churches were given maintenance and even more rarely were new ones built.

-The majority of the city's inhabitants were converted to Islam from their original Eastern Orthodox Christian faith, and the Patriarch had less influence over the court and secular affairs.
-Though his power did increase over other Orthodox ethnic groups, though.
+The majority of the city's inhabitants were converted to Islam from their original Eastern Orthodox Christian faith, and the Patriarch had less influence over the court and secular affairs, albeit his power did increase over other Orthodox ethnic groups.

 As such, the Orthodox Church was not extinguished nor was its canonical and hierarchical organization completely destroyed.
 Its administration continued to function though in lesser degree, no longer being the state religion.
 One of the first things that Mehmet the Conqueror did was to allow the Church to elect a new patriarch, Gennadius Scholarius.
 The Hagia Sophia and the Parthenon, which had been Christian churches for nearly a millennium were converted into mosques, yet some other churches, both in Constantinople and elsewhere, remained in Christian hands.
 Many of these became mosques by the time the 16th century was coming to a close, like the Chora Church, for example.
 Many churches were also destroyed.
 They were endowed with civil as well as ecclesiastical power over all Christians in Ottoman territories.
 The patriarch, as the highest ranking hierarch, was thus invested with civil and religious authority and made ethnarch, head of the entire Christian Orthodox population.
 Practically, this meant that all Orthodox Churches within Ottoman territory were under the control of Constantinople.
 Thus, the authority and jurisdictional frontiers of the patriarch were enormously enlarged.